garden-io/garden/docs/introduction/getting-started.md

 tick `Enable Kubernetes` and save.
 Please refer to their [installation guide](https://docs.docker.com/engine/installation/) for details.

-#### Step 3: Install dependencies
+#### Step 4: Install dependencies

-Open PowerShell as an admistrator and run:
+Open PowerShell as an administrator and run:

 ```powershell
 # install choco packages (note: python is needed to build some dependencies)